ruthwikr17/RoBERTa/README.md

 **Sarcasm Detection with Transformer Models**
 This project explores sarcasm detection in text by fine-tuning various Transformer models.
-It includes scripts to train, evaluate, and compare the performance of BERT, RoBERTa, and GPT-2 using PyTorch and the Hugging Face Transformers library.
+It includes scripts to train, evaluate, and compare the performance of BERT, RoBERTa, and GPT-2 using PyTorch and the Hugging Face Transformers library.<br>

 **Project Overview**
 The primary goal of this project is to build and evaluate robust classifiers for detecting sarcasm in textual data.
 The project provides a framework for:
 	•	Fine-tuning individual models like BERT and RoBERTa on a sarcasm dataset.
 	•	Evaluating the performance of trained models using standard classification metrics.
-	•	Conducting a comparative analysis to determine which model architecture performs best on this specific task.
+	•	Conducting a comparative analysis to determine which model architecture performs best on this specific task.  <br>

 **Tech Stack & Key Components**